S3-working-group/s3-practical-guide/s3-practical-guide.md

 # Glossary (cont.)

+**Principle**: A basic idea or rule that explains or controls how something happens or works.
-**Role**: A role is an area of accountability defined by a domain and assigned to an individual.
+**Role**: An area of accountability defined by a domain and assigned to an individual.
 **SCM**: (the Sociocratic Circle-Organisation Method) An egalitarian governance method for organizations based on a sociocratic mindset, developed in the Netherlands by Gerard Endenburg.
 **Self-Governance**: People governing themselves within the constraints of a domain.
 **Self-Organization**: People coordinating work within constraints defined through governance.